I’ve been thinking about Time lately. Of all the ways we structure our lives around it.

 But you’ll still have to become the person who embodies that change.
 And because you live in physical reality, this may take some time.

 For instance, this morning I spent an hour or so of physical time, energetically and spiritually creating the next phase of my business.
-After a decade-long sabbatical, I’m planning to teach classes and workshops again, starting this fall.
+After a long sabbatical, I will be teaching group programs and workshops again, starting this fall.

 To create something new, I must first bring into physical form those aspects of my Self that carry the qualities of what I want to create.
 So this morning, I invoked the spirit of education within me.

-I attuned to my inner educator, who carries decades of experience and skill in teaching, program planning, curriculum development and so on, and who is also a fractal of the Soul of Education-that larger spiritual Presence which holds the blueprint for education as a universal quality of wholeness and divinity.
+I attuned to my inner educator, who carries decades of experience and skill in teaching, program planning, curriculum development and so on, and who also participates in the activity of the Deva of Education — that deeper spiritual Presence which holds the blueprint for education as a universal quality of wholeness and divinity.

-I asked the Soul of Education for its help, inspiration, support and guidance in shaping these new programs, in developing curriculum that will bless and benefit the whole ecology of my world.
+I asked the Deva of Education for its help, inspiration, support and guidance in shaping these new programs, in developing curricula that will bless and benefit the whole ecology of my world.

 And I asked specific questions: What do my clients and students need most?
 What does my community need right now?
 What does my world need?
 What do I need?